Skip to main content

 • Makes certain commands available e.g. commands.toggleBold() to toggle the bold formatting of the currently selected text.

-• Check if a command can be run for the current selection commands.undo.isEnabled().
+• Check if a command can be run for the current selection commands.undo.enabled().

 • Check if a mark is active at the current selection, active.italic().